DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Introduction

-As the advent and advance of the notion of social network analysis in the last decade, more and more real world systems, such as online social network platforms \cite{de2018exploratory}, collaboration relationships \cite{zhou2017collaboration}, recommendation systems \cite{ying2018graph} and intrusion detection system \cite{zhuang2017peerhunter, zhuang2019enhanced}, are represented and analyzed as networks, where the vertices represent certain objects and the edges represent the relationships or connections between the objects.
+} \IEEEPARstart{W}{ith} the advance of online social network analysis, more and more real-world systems, such as social networks \cite{de2018exploratory}, collaboration relationships \cite{zhou2017collaboration}, recommendation systems \cite{ying2018graph} and intrusion detection system \cite{zhuang2017peerhunter, zhuang2019enhanced}, are represented and analyzed as networks, where the vertices represent certain objects and the edges represent the relationships or connections between the objects.
 Most social networks have been shown to present certain community structures \cite{he2018hidden}, where vertices are densely connected within communities and sparsely connected between communities.
 Community detection is one of the most important and fundamental problem in the field of graph mining, network science and social network analysis.

 Detecting community structure is of great challenge, and most of the recent studies are proposed to detect communities in the static networks, such as spectral clustering \cite{zhang2018understanding}, label propagation \cite{meng2018semi}, modularity optimization \cite{newman2006finding}, and k-clique communities \cite{hao2018detecting}.
-However, real world networks, especially most of the online social networks, are not static.
-Most popular online social networks (e.g., Facebook, LinkedIn and Twitter) are de facto evolving rapidly and expanding aggressively in terms of either size or complexity over time.
-For instance, in Facebook network, the evolving of its community structure could be simply caused by new users joining in, old users leaving, or certain users connecting (i.e., friend) or disconnecting (i.e., unfriend) with the other users.
-Facebook announced that it had 1.52 billion daily active users (i.e., Facebook DAUs) in the fourth quarter of 2018 \cite{FacebookDAUs}, which is a 9\% increase over the same period of the previous year, and 4 million likes generated every minute as of January 2019 \cite{FacebookFacts}.
-Thus, it is rather importance and impending to enable community detection in such evolving networks.
+However, real-world networks, especially most of the online social networks, are not static.
+Most popular online social networks (e.g., Facebook, LinkedIn and Twitter) are de facto growing rapidly and expanding aggressively in terms of either the size or the complexity over time.
+For instance, in Facebook network, the updating of its community structure could be simply caused by new users joining in, old users leaving, or certain users connecting (i.e., friend) or disconnecting (i.e., unfriend) with the other users.
+Facebook announced that it had 1.52 billion daily active users in the fourth quarter of 2018 \cite{FacebookDAUs}, which shows a 9\% increase over the same period of the previous year, and 4 million likes generated every minute as of January 2019 \cite{FacebookFacts}.
+Hence, it is rather important and impending to enable community detection in such dynamic networks.